andy-byers/CalicoDB/README.md

 > If we push_change the cleanup of obsolete segments off into a background thread, we end up with much less work each time commit() is called.
 > All we have to do is write the commit WAL record, flush the tail buffer, call fsync(), then open a new WAL segment.

+> **Note (08/03)**: We've got the WAL segmentation pretty much down!
+> The architecture is set up to have the WAL record creation/writing and segment truncation moved to a background thread.

 Calico DB is an embedded key-value database written in C++17.
 It exposes a small API that allows storage and retrieval of variable-length byte sequences.